 The Geysir Geothermal Area has its own claim to fame.
 The English word "geyser" comes from the Icelandic "Geysir," the name of Iceland's most famous hot spring geyser.

-The final site on the Golden Circle trail is Gullfoss, perhaps the best-known waterfall in Iceland.
+The final site on the Golden Circle trail is Gullfoss, one of the top waterfalls to see in Iceland in winter.
 The waterfall is even more magical when the rocks around it are covered with glimmering ice, and the surrounding area is buried deep in snow.
 So, March isn't a bad time to visit.

-Tour the Snaefellsnes Peninsula in March in Iceland
+Tour the Snaefellsnes Peninsula in Iceland in March

 The Snaefellsnes Peninsula is accessible year-round and continues to attract many visitors.
 Due to the diversity of its landscapes, this area is often nicknamed "Iceland in Miniature."